-After two weeks of intense campaigning, all the speeches have been made; all the rallies have taken place; the many debates now part of old news cycles.
-As we enter a reflection day in the eve of the Portuguese parliamentary election, the electoral campaign is now over.
+After two weeks of intense campaigning, the speeches are made; the rallies are finished; the many debates are now part of old news cycles.
+As we enter a day of reflection in the eve of the Portuguese parliamentary election, the electoral campaign is over.

-The country goes to the polls this Sunday as the current four-year parliamentary term comes to an end.
-Two governments were constituted during the legislature.
-The first one was made up by the same Partido Social Democrata (PSD-EPP) – Partido Popular (CDS/PP-EPP) coalition which led the country during the troika austerity programme years.
-However, while the coalition previously ruled with an overall majority, it lost that majority in the 2015 election.
-Nevertheless, it retained a plurality of the vote and attempted to form a minority government.
-It faced fierce opposition in parliament and was unable to even approve a programme, lasting for only 27 days and setting a new record for the shortest government in the current republic.
+The country goes to the polls this Sunday as the current four-year parliamentary term comes to an end – a term which was particularly unusual.
+For one, out of the two governments formed, one was the shortest on record (in the current republic).
+This was a continuation of the Partido Social Democrata (PSD-EPP) – Partido Popular (CDS/PP-EPP) coalition which led the country during the troika austerity programme years with an overall majority.
+In 2015, however, that majority was lost.
+The government faced fierce opposition in parliament and was unable to even approve a programme, dissolving after a mere 27 days.

 The centre-right coalition’s woes were largely due to the fact that the four centre-left and left-wing parties in parliament held a majority of seats when combined.
 The second government in the legislature, then, was a minority government by Partido Socialista (PS-S&D), in a confidence and supply agreement with the left-wing parties (Bloco de Esquerda, BE-GUE/NGL; Partido Comunista Português, PCP-GUE/NGL; Partido Ecologista “Os Verdes”, PEV-G/EFA).
 This arrangement was unprecedented in Portuguese politics: there was no previous example of a government made up of a left-wing coalition; and no government had ever been constituted without the party which had gained the plurality of the vote.
 The governmental programme, which promised to turn the page on austerity, was broadly derided at the time, as was the agreement between the (centre-) left-wing parties.
 This agreement was pejoratively dubbed geringonça – a contraption, expected to be fragile and fall at the first hurdle.
 Defying expectations, the government has lasted for the entire legislature and fulfilled much of its programme (buoyed by favourable macroeconomic conditions), keeping Portugal as a bulwark against the decline of European social democracy.